pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 +++

-See the original project [README](https://github.com/jonsedar/pymc3_examples/blob/master/README.md) for full details on dependencies and about the environment where the notebook was writen in.
+See the original project [README](https://github.com/jonsedar/pymc3_examples/blob/master/README.md) for full details on dependencies and about the environment where the notebook was written in.
 A summary on the environment where this notebook was executed is available in the ["Watermark"](#watermark) section.

 :::{include} ../extra_installs.md
 :::